 Trethwey is the author of Monument (2018), which was longlisted for the 2018 National Book Award, a retrospective drawing together verse that delineates the stories of working class African American women, a mixed-race prostitute, one of the first black Civil War regiments, mestizo and mulatto figures in Casta paintings, Gulf coast victims of Katrina; Thrall (2012), which the Washington Post called “a powerful, beautifully crafted book”; Native Guard (2007), for which she won the Pulitzer Prize; Bellocq’s Ophelia (2002), named a Notable Book for 2003 by the American Library Association; and Domestic Work (2000), which was selected by Rita Dove as the winner of the inaugural Cave Canem Poetry Prize for the best first book by an African American poet and won both the 2001 Mississippi Institute of Arts and Letters Book Prize and the 2001 Lillian Smith Award for Poetry.
 Trethewey is also the author of the poetry chapbook Congregation (2015) and the prose book Beyond Katrina: A Meditation on the Mississippi Gulf Coast (2012), and she served as editor of The Best American Poetry 2017.

-Celebrate National Poetry Month during the month of April at free programs and workshops across the state interacting with local Arizona and national poets.
+Celebrate National Poetry Month during the month of April!
 Established by the Academy of American Poets in 1996, National Poetry Month is the largest literary celebration in the world.
-These programs encourage the reading of poetry, inspire people to write poetry, and engage communities to participate and learn various forms of poetry.
-All programs and workshops are free and open to the public.
+Programs encourage the reading of poetry, inspire people to write poetry, and engage communities to participate and learn various forms of poetry.